10 Things We Want to See in Windows 9

 Windows 8 had a 2-in-1 thing going on, in an effort to try to work for both Touch and Click.
 In trying to be a Jack of all trades, it became master of none and Windows 8 merely irked users because it basically didn’t and couldn’t work properly for either.
 Although laptop hybrids are hot in the market today, the idea to combine a desktop OS and a mobile OS into one may be alluring but impractical.

-Getting Around (and About) the New Windows 8 UI
+Navigating the New Windows 8 User Interface

-Getting Around (and About) the New Windows 8 UI
+Navigating the New Windows 8 User Interface

 Windows 8 Store